 - The operation is affected by climatic conditions.

 - After the surge is over, due to the ionization of air, the arc in the gap is maintained even at the normal supply voltage.

 - Increased possibility of bird faults.

-Due to the above disadvantages, the rod gap arresters are used only as a ‘back-up’ protection with main arresters.
+- Due to the above disadvantages, the rod gap arresters are used only as a ‘back-up’ protection with main arrestors.

-It consists of an arc extinguishing chamber in series with an air gap.
-The arc extinguishing chamber is in the form of fiber tube which interrupts the arc after discharging the surge by the generation of gasses.
+Expulsion Type Lightning Arrester: It consists of an arc extinguishing chamber in series with an air gap.
+The arc extinguishing chamber is in the form of a fiber tube that interrupts the arc after discharging the surge by the generation of gasses.

-An expulsion type lightning arrester has a current rating in addition to the votage rating.
+An expulsion-type lightning arrester has a current rating in addition to the voltage rating.
 The maximum current rating must be equal to the short-circuit current available at the point of installation.
-These arresters are generally used on towers for the protection of transmission lines.
+These are generally used on towers for the protection of transmission lines.

-The valve type arresters are extensively used for the protection of generating stations, sub-stations, overhead lines, cables and rotating machinery.
+The valve-type arrestors are extensively used for the protection of generating stations, sub-stations, overhead lines, cables, and rotating machinery.